Website Design & Communication

 4 min

-Cyber threats targeting governments increased by 95% worldwide in the second half of 2022 — a fact that is no surprise to the thousands of government IT leaders continually feeling the pressure of evolving security risks from cyber-extortionists, malware advancements, and hacktivist groups.
-Local governments are prime targets for cybercriminals seeking unauthorized access to sensitive data or disrupting public services.
+Cyber threats targeting governments remain a serious concern.
+In 2024 alone, the FBI’s Internet Crime Complaint Center (IC3) received 859,532 complaints, continuing a five-year trend of high-volume reporting.
+This comes as no surprise to the thousands of government IT leaders in security services who continually feel the pressure of evolving security risks from cyber-extortionists, malware advancements, and hacktivist groups.
 Ransomware attacks, data breaches, and phishing attempts are prevalent security realities for communities of every size and scale.

-What complicates the tapestry of cybersecurity is the reality that the minds behind such attacks routinely aim to identify new and nefarious ways to infiltrate systems and access data for extortion or financial gain.
-What follows are the greatest threats to security local governments face today — some new, some perpetual — as well as recommended best practices for mitigating such risks.
+Cybersecurity is made even more complex by the fact that attackers are constantly looking for new and malicious ways to break into systems and steal data for extortion or financial gain.
+What follows are the greatest threats to security local governments face today—some new, some perpetual—as well as recommended best practices for mitigating such risks.

 Unintentional Human Error

-Human error is the leading cause of 95% of cyber security breaches, and the unauthorized disclosure of sensitive information or intentional sabotage can lead to significant security breaches.
+Human error accounts for more than 80% of cyberattacks, according to National Institute of Standards and Technology (NIST).
+Common mistakes—like weak or reused passwords, clicking on phishing links, or ignoring security protocols—can lead to serious breaches, including the unauthorized disclosure of sensitive information or intentional sabotage.
+Today’s attackers increasingly bypass traditional defenses not by “breaking in,” but by “logging in” with stolen, guessed, or phished credentials.
+Once inside, they can move undetected, appearing as legitimate users.
 Recurring staff training on policies and expectations for the safe transmission of data and the use of interconnected systems can mitigate such risks.

 Malware